 Jumps out of PVC pipe

 A good old jump is an essential piece of equipment on an agility course and great for all kinds of fun and games with dogs.
 With a little effort, some PVC pipe, PVC 4-ways, PVC T-joints and basic tools you can build a pretty decent jump yourself.
-You can find lots of DIY ideas and instructions for these jumps on Pinterest.
+You can find lots of DIY ideas and instructions for these jumps online, such as this one here.
 Once you’ve built your PVC jump, you can easily turn it into a wing-jump with some cardboard cut-outs.

 Super simple broom stick jump

-If you’re not too bothered with having a super pro looking jump with specific measurements and simply want to play, the easiest way to make a quick DIY agility jump is using two plant pots and a broom stick.
+If you’re not too bothered with having a super pro-looking jump with specific measurements and simply want to play, the easiest way to make a quick DIY agility jump is using two plant pots or milk crates and a broom stick.
 Your pup will love it as much as they would a more professional creation!

 Weaves from PVC and screwdrivers